 Lara Felsing, Forest Baskets.
 Pine needles, twigs, plant-dyed second hand fabric, Sweetgrass, bark, sinew and flagging tape.
 Approximately 2” X 3.5” each, 2023.

-Recently, I have been making small woven baskets using castoffs found on the forest floor near my home.
-Alberta Wildfire EWF-031 caused extreme damage to the area, yet there are still gifts embedded in, and on, the land.
+I make small woven baskets using castoffs from the forest floor near my home.
+Alberta Wildfire EWF031 caused extreme damage to the area, yet there are still gifts embedded in, and on, the land.
 These small Forest Baskets represent the resiliency of the land, and also the necessity to care for and live in kinship to the natural world.

 Lara Felsing, Wildfire Timeline Windows.
 Photographs on second-hand fabric and handmade plant pigments on cut-out wood frames found at the Banff Centre for Arts & Creativity wood shop.
 11.5″ X 11.5″, 2024